 Cal was born in Vault 76, a Vault-Tec installment in West Virginia dedicated to preserving the lineages of pre-war America's best and brightest minds.
-Unlike his peers, Cal didn't possess genius-level intelligence.
-What might have been normal standardized test scores for us were considered wildly subpar by Vault 76 standards, and Cal was relegated to the meagre janitorial position usually awarded to "failures and imbeciles".
-Known as "Calamity" by his peers due to a perceived history of clumsiness, Cal endured regular sneering abuse from the Vault's more privileged residents, many of whom were being groomed to rebuild America following the annihilation caused by nuclear war.
-Such was Cal's ostracization in Vault 76 that he wasn't even informed that the Vault doors would be opening as scheduled, instead waking up to find the other residents had already dispersed into wild Appalachia.
+Unlike his peers, however, Cal didn't possess genius-level intelligence.
+Known as "Calamity" by his peers due to his perceived clumsiness, Cal endured regular sneering from the Vault's more privileged residents, many of whom were already being groomed to rebuild America following the annihilation caused by nuclear war.
+What might have been normal standardized test scores for us were considered wildly sub-par by Vault 76's standards, and Cal was relegated to the janitorial position usually awarded to "failures and imbeciles".

 Such was Cal's unpopularity in Vault 76 that he wasn't even informed that the Vault doors would be opening as scheduled, instead waking up to find the other residents had already dispersed into wild Appalachia.
 As he picked his way through the remnants of the only home he'd ever known, Cal was told that Vault 76's life-support systems would be switched off per established Vault-Tec procedure.
 He had no choice but to emerge, blinking, into the wasteland.